-Grades for the course will be assigned to conform to the following general guidelines: about 25% A, about 20% A-, about 15% B+, about 35% B, and about 5% B- and below.
+Grades for the course will be assigned to conform to the following general guidelines that apply to all courses in the program: about 25% A, about 20% A-, about 15% B+, about 35% B, and about 5% B- and below.
 Grades of C and below will be given to those who have earned them.
 These are guidelines, not fixed rules.
 Final grades will be determined on the basis of the following assignments and weights.